 Feel like Your SAFe Journey is Losing Steam?

-To learn more about Flow Metrics and SAFe, sign up for our upcoming webinar Align, Inform, Inspire: Measuring Business Agility and SAFe® with Flow Metrics (Tuesday, August 17 at 9:00 (PT), 14:00 (EST)
+To learn more about Flow Metrics and SAFe, watch this on-demand webinar Align, Inform, Inspire: Measuring Business Agility and SAFe® with Flow Metrics (Tuesday, August 17 at 9:00 (PT), 14:00 (EST)

-Join SAFe Fellow and Framework team member, Andrew Sales, and Tasktop Sr. Value Stream Architect, Lee Reid, for a webinar describing how the three measurement domains of SAFe—Outcomes, Flow, and Competency—provide a comprehensive, yet simple, model for measuring business agility at every level of the enterprise and view data from an actual product value stream.
+Join SAFe Fellow and Framework team member, Andrew Sales, and Tasktop Sr. Value Stream Architect, Lee Reid, as they describe how the three measurement domains of SAFe—Outcomes, Flow, and Competency—provide a comprehensive, yet simple, model for measuring business agility at every level of the enterprise and view data from an actual product value stream.
 Learn how Flow Metrics can enable productive conversations with the business about prioritizing work, while still maintaining the taxonomy of SAFe for teams to implement and improve.

 - How to define specific metrics within each domain for measuring teams, ARTs, Solution Trains and entire SAFe Portfolios